mretegan/crispy/README.rst

 * `h5py <https://www.h5py.org>`_
 * `silx <http://www.silx.org>`_

-The dependencies will be automatically downloaded and installed when run the installation using pip:
+Except silx, all dependencies are automatically downloaded and installed when using pip:

 .. code:: sh

+    pip install --upgrade --user silx
     pip install --upgrade --user crispy

 After the installation finishes, you should be able to start the program from the command line: